Elekester/Starlit-Village/Rules/Line Strike Tournament Rules.md

 ### 2.6 Deck Construction

 Players are required to have constructed their decks prior to the tournament beginning and may not alter their constructed decks throughout the tournament.
+Players may have up to ten (10) decks constructed at once, in which case they may use any of their constructed decks for any game in the tournament.

 ### 2.7 Dropping from a Tournament